What you should know before you submit a FOIA request.

 The CFPB requires a Privacy Act requester to verify their identity (e.g. driver’s license) or submit a third-party authorization in order to obtain records or information.

 The CFPB maintains certain information about individuals in its system of records.
-If you believe any information maintained about you is inaccurate, irrelevant, untimely, or incomplete, you may request an amendment.
+If you believe any information maintained about you is inaccurate, irrelevant, untimely, or incomplete, you may request an amendment to the CFPB.

 The Office of Government Information Services offers mediation services to resolve disputes between FOIA requesters and agencies.